thradams/cake/removing_phase_2.md

 ## Proposal

-Our proposal is to remove phase 2 and handle line continuation within preprocessor directives as if they were blanks.
+Our proposal is to remove phase 2 and handle line continuation within preprocessor directives as if they were blanks and inside tokens like literal strings and line comments for maximum compatibility.

 ## Breaking Changes